Who We Are

 In other cases, we collect and process personal information provided by people because it is necessary for the pursuit of our legitimate interests, including:

-- The organisation of public events, such as Volunteer Chesham
+- The organisation of public events and meetings, such as Volunteer Chesham

 - Acting as data processor to provide administrative support for community groups